China property shares, bonds rally on hopes govt measures will aid liquidity

 Sources have told Reuters that policymakers were also drafting nationwide rules to make it easier for developers to access funds from sales still held in escrow accounts.

-These accounts are currently controlled by municipal governments, with no central oversight, and withdrawals have been tightened in the wake of the sector's woes.

-Better access to escrow funds would improve the short-term liquidity and help developers buy time "to meet their debt repayments until property sales show meaningful recovery", expected in late March or April, brokerage Jefferies said.
+Better access to escrow funds would improve short-term liquidity and help developers buy time "to meet their debt repayments until property sales show meaningful recovery," expected in late March or April, brokerage Jefferies said.

-Citi agreed that improving mortgage and potential easing of escrow accounts "could help avoid the worst scenario", adding it expects the news to have a positive impact on share prices.

-By noon, the Hang Seng Mainland Properties Index .HSMPI rose 5%, up for a third straight day, led by property firms deemed facing liquidity pressure.
+The Hang Seng Mainland Properties Index .HSMPI closed 4.6% higher, up for a third straight day, led by property firms deemed facing liquidity pressure.

-Sunac's April 2024 dollar bond US228788970= rose to 67.5 cents on the dollar, data from Duration Finance shows, versus to 41.5 a day ago.
-Its three yuan bonds also surged 20% during Asia early hours, prompting temporarily suspensions.
+Sunac's April 2024 dollar bond US228788970= rose to 63.5 cents on the dollar in late afternoon Asian hours, data from Duration Finance shows, versus 41.8 a day ago.
+Its three yuan bonds also surged 20% during the morning, prompting temporary suspensions.

 The bonds rallied even as Fitch downgraded Sunac to "BB-" from "BB", with a negative outlook, citing decreasing financial flexibility amid high capital-market volatility.